Jewel in the Palace: Main characters

 Choi Pan-sul's younger sister and Geum-young's aunt.
 With her family hierarchy and bloodline, she is expected to be the successor of the soorakgans highest sanggung rank.
 She learned and was being taught about the delicacy of food from a young age.
 Arrogant and too proud, she has a fierce need to get what she wants and will stop at nothing until she gets what she wants.
 Sharp-minded and quick to act, she is always a step ahead of plotting against Jang-geum and Lady Han.
 She hasn't been nice to Jang-geum, Jang-geum's mother and Lady Han.
+She framed Head Lady Park Yong-Shin holding private parties to became the Head Lady and to make Keum-Young became the Head Kitchen Lady.